 What is color theory?

 We live in a highly visual world and it is impossible to master the art of visual communication without a good grasp of color theory.
-If you are a brand, YouTube channel, or organisation that wants to connect with your audience, then getting confident with the color spectrum is advisable.
-From understanding colors, all the way through to a deep understanding of color wheel definitions.
+If you are a brand that wants to connect with your audience and followers then getting confident with the color spectrum is advisable.
+From understanding color colours all the way through to a deep understanding of colour wheel definitions is advisable.

 Color Theory Definition